Flore Pensaert

 Flore Danny Marie-Joseph Pensaert (born Ghent, 1997) is a Dutch-speaking Belgian nude model, actrice and activist against sexual misconduct and harassment.
 In 2023, she was crowned as Miss Rebelgium by P-Magazine in recognition of her battles.

 Flore Pensaert crowned as Miss Rebelgium.

 Biography

 Pensaert was born in Ghent, after which she grew up and studied in Lokeren.
 She established herself as a creative individual: joining art competition Kunstbende, in the category film & the category performance for which she won third place as well as poetry readings organized by her local poetry club.

+Royal Visit

+In 2025 Pensaert was interviewed about her life as a model & activist as part of the Belgodyssee, a Belgian journalism competition which highlights inspiring young people.
+This earned her a visit to the Royal Palace in Brussels, during which she requested moral support from King Filip for her work as an activist.

 Activism

 #Metoo

 In 2015 Pensaert started her filmstudies at filmschool RITCS School Of Arts in Brussels.
 During this period, she encountered a multitude of situations including sexual harassment on both filmsets & within the context of her studies.
 At the heights of the #Metoo movement in België, she testified in 2017 about these stories on talkshow Van Gils & gasten.